GreenGov Project: a guide to green finance

 • Environment

 The climate commitment is an increasingly frequent topic in public administration.
 Environmental protection is beginning to emerge as one of the main conditions of EU-funded projects.
 However, navigating European legislation can sometimes be difficult and overwhelming for smaller local authorities.
 In early April, the GreenGov project is being launched to help regions understand the EU taxonomy and thus improve project funding in places that are floundering on sustainability.
+The project targets nine policy instruments: four ERDF regional programmes, a green finance strategy, an economic transition governance strategy, a development strategy and a regional climate strategy, a sustainable energy and climate action plan.

 Thanks to the international cooperation within the project led by the Interreg Europe programme, we at JINAG have the opportunity to learn from leaders in the field and set policy instruments in direct relation to European objectives.